onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 That 1.5 volt measurement only applies when the battery is fully charged.
 Since it's been sitting in my cupboard for months, it might only have 1.4 volts of charge left.
-So we probably want to stick six or eight batteries together in series for 9 to 12 volts of power.
+So we probably want to stick seven or eight batteries together in series for 10 to 12 volts of power.
 That will ensure we've got the minimum 6 volts needed for the mixer, even if some of the batteries are shot.

 Below is a picture of a 12 volt battery back, the kind that holds eight AA batteries in place with spring connectors.
 I got mine from [Adafruit][12v].

+It ended up being cheaper to get the battery pack than it was to get the 2.1 millimeter plug and switch on their own.
+Dave Bixler, W0CH, points out that his NorCal 40A [runs just fine from a 12 volt battery pack][w0ch], so we don't have to worry about not having enough juice for our mixer.
+With the power source covered, we can move on to the next part in our circuit, the diode.

 ## Basic polarity protection ##

-The diode prevents the mixer from frying if the power supply is accidentally plugged in backwards.
-Assuming there's a fuse in the power supply line, the diode will block the flow of current if power is reversed and trip the fuse.
+The diode prevents the mixer from frying if the power source is accidentally plugged in backwards.
+Assuming there's a fuse in the power source line, the diode will block the flow of current if power is reversed and trip the fuse.
 This is known as polarity protection, and it's the most basic kind of power protection.

-If there's no fuse in the power supply line, the diode will actually probably survive just fine.
+If there's no fuse in the power source line, the diode will actually probably survive just fine.
 A [1N5817 Schottky diode][1n5817] has a maximum reverse voltage of 20 volts, which is about 8 volts more than what we'll get out of our battery pack.